 Joining Tim this time are Game Developer Jeff Lewis and Board Game Collector Vikki Gregorich, who are going back three spaces in the hope of finding anyone else who remembers animated sporting movie Animalympics, Conrad’s War by Andrew Davies, satirical graphic novel The Last American, fantasy author Paul Biegel, Harry Harrison’s Deathworld series and Channel 4’s goth/industrial magic show The Secret Cabaret.
 Along the way we’ll be evaluating the lack of viable life choices for anyone named ‘Ulysses S. Pilgrim’, debating the identity of ‘soft lad who stood on a pole’, and perusing adverts for Genuine One Hundred Percent Legal Generic Seeds.

 About VIkki And Jeff

 Vikki Gregorich is a board game collector and occasional film critic; you can find some of Vikki’s film reviews here and follow her on Twitter at @iheartbigface.
 Jeff Lewis is a game designer; you can find more about Jeff’s latest Playstation game Switchblade here.

 Buy A Book!

 If you’ve enjoyed this, you’ll enjoy Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-There’s more about late-night Channel 4 oddness in the Looks Unfamiliar Christmas Extra with Garreth F. Hirons talking about The Ghosts Of Oxford Street, which you can find here.
+There’s more about late-night Channel 4 oddness in Looks Unfamiliar with Garreth Hirons on The Ghosts Of Oxford Street, which you can find here.

 © Tim Worthington.